-VW’s CRM account is also out for pitch, with incumbent Rapp (which took on the business following its merger with previous incumbent Proximity London, battling it out with Ogilvy.
-DDB handles the pan-European advertising account; PHD runs the media business.
+VW’s CRM account is also out for pitch, with incumbent Rapp (which took on the business following its merger with previous incumbent Proximity London), battling to retain the business.
+DDB handles the pan-European advertising account; PHD runs media.

 Honda hands data-driven European media brief to UM

 Covid fuels soaring interest in new digital and tech jobs